Web Analytics Made Easy - Statcounter

 The vet rounds

-We saw multiple vets.
+We saw multiple vets over the following months.
 Each one was kind.
-Each one followed roughly the same playbook.
-Antihistamines.
-A steroid course when the inflammation was bad.
-Antifungal drops for the ear.
-A medicated shampoo.
-A second-opinion vet who recommended a different antifungal drop.
+Each one followed roughly the same playbook: antihistamines, a steroid course when the inflammation was bad, antifungal drops for the ears, a medicated shampoo.
 A skin scrape that came back unhelpful.
 Another round of steroids.

 The slow figuring-out